-For P&C insurance risks and Operational risks
+For Life insurance risks and Operational risks:

-- The decision process relating to the management of insurance and operational risk is governed within the Risk Committee.
-The Committee mainly analyses and monitors the insurance SCR risk profile, its components and the related changes towards risk appetite limits defined; validates all launches or portfolio reviews of products or lines of businesses.
+The decision process relating to the management of insurance and operational involves the Risk Management department.
+The Risk management department mainly analyses and monitors the insurance risks SCR, its components and the related changes towards risk appetite limits defined; validates all launches or portfolio reviews of products or lines of businesses.